evilpapa/kubeflow-website/content/en/docs/distributions/ibm/deploy/install-kubeflow-on-iks.md

 is very insecure and can have very serious consequences(even legal).
 If there is no need to expose cluster services publicly, Socks proxy method or `kubectl port-forward` method are recommended._

-## Next steps: secure the Kubeflow dashboard with HTTPS
+## 下一步: secure the Kubeflow dashboard with HTTPS

 ### Prerequisites